alvgaona/alvgaona/README.md

 ### Ongoing work 👨🏻‍🏭

-- Working on multi-agent systems control at University of Buenos Aires.
+- Working on multi-agent systems at the University of Buenos Aires.

 ### How to reach me 📫